Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures: Josephson junction and tunneling

 This tunneling term tunnels 0 charge; hence, it does not couple to the electromagnetic field and does not contribute to tunneling current.

-\textit{Effective Hamiltonian for tunneling through the Josephson junction.---}In this section, we consider energies below the superconducting potential, $\abs{E}\ll \De$, where the system can be described by an effective Hamiltonian including all of the tunneling processes.
-The effective Hamiltonian can then be written in the basis where $e^{i\vp^{(i)}_0}$ are diagonal, with eigenvalues $e^{in^{(i)}\pi/m}$, where $n^{(i)}$ can be thought as the eigenvalue of the number operator $n^{(i)}\in\Z_{2m}$.
+To see the behaviors of these tunneling terms, we consider energies below the superconducting gap, $\abs{E}\ll \De$ \footnote{At higher energies, the inclusion of the bulk in Eq. \eqref{eqn:hjunc} changes the correlation functions of the bosonic fields and response functions, but signatures of PZMs we discuss later will not be affected.}, where the system can be described by an effective Hamiltonian including all of the tunneling processes.
+The effective Hamiltonian can then be written in the basis where $\exp(i\vp^{(i)}_0)$ are diagonal, with eigenvalues $\exp(in^{(i)}\pi/m)$, where $n^{(i)}$ can be thought as the eigenvalue of the number operator $n^{(i)}\in\Z_{2m}$.
 In this basis, the parafermion operator $e^{i\vt^{(i)}_0}$ shifts $n^{(i)}$ by one and the Cooper pair tunneling term shifts $n^{(i)}$ by $2m$, which is equivalent to not changing $n^{(i)}$.
-We find the effective Hamiltonian, \begin{widetext}
+The effective Hamiltonian is, \begin{widetext}

 \end{widetext} Since $n^{(i)}\in\Z_{2m}$ and all tunneling terms conserve the total quasiparticle parity $n^{(1)}+n^{(2)}\mod2m$, this Hamiltonian can be block diagonalized.
 In the following, we only consider the effective Hamiltonian in the sector where the total quasiparticle parity is zero.
+Sectors with nonzero quasiparticle parity have spectra that differ by multiples of $2\pi$.
 The wavefunction $\Psi_r(\de\phi_{sc})$ satisfies a Harper-like equation \cite{wen-1989},

 with $1\leq r\leq 2m$.
 The eigenstates satisfy the periodic boundary condition $\Psi_r\pbr{\frac{\de\phi_{sc}}{2m}+2\pi k}=\Psi_r\pbr{\frac{\de\phi_{sc}}{2m}}$ with $k\in\Z$.

 We can see the effect of each tunneling term from Eq. \eqref{eqn:heff} and Fig. \ref{fig:heff}.
 The Cooper pair tunneling term is proportional to identity; hence it only provides a $\de\phi_{sc}$-dependent shift to all states.
 With no backscattering, the eigenstates satisfy the boundary condition $\Psi_r(\de\phi_{sc}+2\pi)=\Psi_{r+1}(\de\phi_{sc})$ and the Hamiltonian is invariant under $\Z_{2m}$ transformation $n^{(1)}\ra n^{(1)}+1\mod2m$.
 The backscattering term explicitly breaks the $\Z_{2m}$ down to $\Z_2$, corresponding to $n^{(1)}\ra n^{(1)}+m \mod 2m$.
 The eigenstates now satisfy a different boundary condition, $\Psi_r(\de\phi_{sc}+2\pi)=\Psi_{r+m}(\de\phi_{sc})$.